California braces for "life-threatening" flood risk ahead of 2nd winter storm

 The National Weather Service is calling the system "the largest storm of the season" and is expecting the storm to have "dangerous, even life-threatening impacts."

+"If you don't need to be on the roadways during the storm event, we're asking you to please, please postpone any non-essential travel," Tony Tavares, director of Caltrans, said in a news conference Friday.

+Gov. Gavin Newsom Friday declared a state of emergency ahead of the storm for Humboldt, Imperial, Monterey, San Mateo, and Santa Cruz counties.

-The strong storm is expected to drop 3 to 6 inches of rain in the valleys and coastal communities and 6 to 12 inches in the mountains.
+The strong storm is expected to drop 3 to 6 inches of rain in Southern California's valleys and coastal communities, and 6 to 12 inches in the mountains.
 Much of the downpour is expected to occur during a 24 to 36-hour period from Sunday into Monday.

 A flood watch will go into effect from Sunday afternoon through Tuesday for the entire coast of Southern California including, Santa Barbara, Ventura, Los Angeles, and Orange Counties.
 Other parts of California that will be hit by the deluge include the Bay Area and Sacramento.